hdong920/GRIFFIN/README.md

 ### Usage

 GRIFFIN implementations for different models are in `src/griffin/`, and similar implementations for other architectures can be placed here as well.
+To evaluate on XSum and CNN/DailyMail summarization tasks, use `src/eval_gen.py`.
+For LM Eval Harness tasks, use `src/lm_eval.py`.

 #### Setup